-On Wednesday the site Badlock Bug went live three weeks early to give everyone a heads up for the full disclosure and software updates expected to be issued on April 12, 2016.
+On Wednesday the Badlock bug website went live three weeks early to give everyone a heads-up for the full disclosure and software updates expected to be issued on April 12, 2016.
 “Please get yourself ready to patch all systems on this day,” the Badlock team wrote.
 “We are pretty sure that there will be exploits soon after we publish all relevant information.”

-According to the site, Stefan Metzmacher, a member of the international Samba Core Team who works at SerNet focusing on Samba, discovered the vulnerability dubbed Badlock and reported that bug to Microsoft.
-Known affected versions include Samba 4.4, Samba 4.3 and Samba 4.2.
-Versions Samba 4.1 and below are now out of support.
-Beyond that, little else about the vulnerability was disclosed on the site.
+According to the site, Stefan Metzmacher, a member of the international Samba Core Team who works at SerNet focusing on Samba, discovered the vulnerability dubbed the Badlock bug and reported it to Microsoft.
+Known affected versions include Samba 4.3, 4.3, and 4.4.
+Samba 4.1 and below are now out of support.
+Beyond that, little else about the Badlock bug was disclosed on the site.

 Some security experts warn that an advance warning without details could tip off criminal hackers looking to exploit a major vulnerability.
-For example a common intersection between Samba and Microsoft includes the Server Message Block (SMB) / Common Internet File System (CIFS) which is used for access to files, printers, and serial ports.
+For example, a common intersection between Samba and Microsoft includes the Server Message Block (SMB) / Common Internet File System (CIFS), which is used for access to files, printers, and serial ports.
 Another intersection occurs with Active Directory for authentication and authorization.
-Linux, BSD and other Unix-like operating systems use Samba software to integrate into Windows networks, according to the Naked Security blog on Sophos.
-One need only to drill down on these parts of the code to find the flaw on their own.
+Linux, BSD, and other Unix-like operating systems use Samba software to integrate into Windows networks, according to the Naked Security blog.
+One need only to drill down on these parts of the code to find the Badlock bug on their own.